mxahan/mxahan.github.io/_posts/2022-01-16-Open_Set_Recognition_NCD.md

   - <embed src="https://mxahan.github.io/PDF_files/Openmix.pdf" width="100%" height="850px"/>

 1. Zhao, B., & Han, K. (2021).
 Novel visual category discovery with dual ranking statistics and mutual knowledge distillation.
 Advances in Neural Information Processing Systems, 34.
-  - semantic partitions of unlabelled images (new classes) by leveraging a labelled dataset (contains different but relevant categories of images)
+  - semantic partitions of unlabelled images (new classes) by leveraging a labelled dataset (contains different but relevant categories of images) [RS]
   - two branch learning (one branch focusing on local part-level information and the other branch focusing on overall characteristics)
   - dual ranking statistics on both branches to generate pseudo labels for training on the unlabelled data
     - transfer knowledge from labelled data to unlabelled data